 - 44% of online consumers say that having questions answered by a live person while in the middle of an online purchase is one of the most important features a website can offer (Forrester)

-Adding web chat to your customer service channels is a great way to reach out and engage with customers as soon as they land on your website.
+Adding web chat for digital customer service is a great way to reach out and engage with customers as soon as they land on your website.
 Having someone available to quickly answer questions and support them through the buying process will greatly increase the chances of them making a successful purchase and returning as a satisfied customer.

 Ready to get started?